Jul 30 2012

 Again a new window opens to configure the DC with all requirements.

-Here choose Select and provide the domain credentials or use the already shown account.
+Here choose Change and provide the domain credentials or use the already shown account.

 The Domain controller Options appear and here choose DNS and GC and fill in the DSRM Restore mode password.
 Also see the Information on top in the yellow line (here already shown as pop up in the left down corner) and then choose Next.